Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 Ontology and Semantic Model

 An ontology is the formal vocabulary plus constraints for a domain: the classes, properties, and rules that define what can exist and how things relate.
 A semantic model is the implementable schema derived from an ontology, ready for storage and query.
+For the operating model behind this layer, see ontology management and semantic modeling.

 Knowledge Graph (KG)